DiamondLightSource/cothread/docs/catools.rst

     4. Any :class:`numpy.dtype` compatible with any of the above values.

-    5. The special value :const:`DBR_CHAR_STR`.
-This is used to request a char array which is then converted to a Python string on receipt.
+    5. One of the special values :const:`DBR_CHAR_STR` or :const:`DBR_CHAR_UNICODE`.
+This is used to request a char array which is then converted to a Python string or Unicode string on receipt.
 It is not sensible to specify `count` with this option.

     6. For :func:`caget` and :func:`camonitor` two further special values are